lupas/firewings/README.md

 ## unwrapFirestoreDoc()

-This function unwraps a Firestore snapshot of a single- or multiple-document query and returns the items' data as objects.
+This function unwraps a Firestore snapshot of a single- or multiple-document query and returns the item(s)' data as objects.
 Either as an array of objects or as a single object.

 Additionally, it adds the documents `id` and `path` to every item.